byllc/Resume/README.md

 ## Experience
 I have worked with many companies as a consultant and as a direct wage employee.
+I have also played a signficant role in several start ups as a co founder or technical consultant.
 My consulting ventures have often overlapped with each other and with direct hire positions.
 I have a wide range of experience in computing and information technology.
 Including over 15 Years total experience in Information Technology and Software Development.
+I have maintained long term relationships with companies I have consulted and worked for.

 ### Software Development Team Lead,  Academic Software Plus / Liaison Intl.
 **August 2011 - Present**